 Heroes and Villains

 Joe August been an avid gamer for almost as long as he can remember, and he works in the field now.
 We asked him to tell us about his favorite video game good guys and bad guys.

-Maximiliano Isi ’14 works on one of the teams of scientists that first detected gravitational waves in September 2015.
-When those same teams detected the collision of two neutron stars this past October, they documented an event that could change much of what we know about the workings of the universe.
-Isi was interviewed by Editor Joseph Wakelee-Lynch.
+Maximiliano Isi ’14 works on one of the teams of scientists that detected the collision of two neutron stars this past October.
+They documented an event that could change what we think about how the universe the universe works.

-Athletic success in college sports today depends as much on training and overall wellness as it does on talent, drills and repetitions.
-Here’s a look at some of the work to prepare LMU athletes before the starting whistle blows.
+Athletic success in college sports today depends as much on training and wellness as on talent, drills and repetitions.
+Take a look at the work to prepare LMU athletes before the starting whistle.

 Andee ’19 and Bianca ’19 Velasco, sisters and teammates on the LMU women’s basketball team, talk about where sibling rivalry starts and ends in daily life and on the court.

-That Petr Herman’s journey has brought him from a small town in the Central Bohemia region of the Czech Republic to the megacity of Los Angeles should surprise no one.
+Petr Herman’s journey brought him from a small town in the Czech Republic to the megacity of Los Angeles.
 From a young age, he knew he wanted a life lived internationally and that basketball would be his vehicle.

 In 1929, “talkies” were the newest innovation in film.
-And to promote a fundraising campaign at Loyola University, Fox studios produced a trailer in the new Movietone sound technology.
-Watch as two stars of the era chat about a vaudeville show to benefit Loyola that would feature some of the great entertainers of the day.
+To promote a fundraising campaign at Loyola University, President Joseph Sullivan, S.J., and Fox studios produced a trailer featuring Buddy Rogers and Mary Brian, two of the era’s biggest stars.